gabrielkrieshok/digital-development-guide/basics/overview.md

 # Overview

-Information, data, technology, and digital services—these tools allow our dedicated Volunteer corps to share more, connect further, and to have a richer and more sustained impact for themselves and their communities.
+Information, data, technology, and digital services—these tools allow dedicated digital development field staff to share more, connect further, and to have a richer and more sustained impact for themselves and their communities.

 Greater access to information and increased communications in a society are associated with positive outcomes for that society.

 We are bridging the digital divide by teaching students and teachers to effectively use computers and the Internet for education, helping local entrepreneurs to create web sites to market their goods around the world, helping extend the reach of healthcare services, and training counterparts to use data for decision-making.

 ## The Changing Information Landscape